jomnius/study-notes/README.md

 ## Disclaimer
 - I have a personal, paid by myself, auto-renewing annual account to [RayWenderlich](https://www.raywenderlich.com).
 Therefore some of the links might point to non-free content.
 But since this is **my study notes**, I do have access.
-- Btw you can always use "New Private Window" with Safari browser.
+- Btw with Medium links you can always use "New Private Window" with Safari browser.

 ---